I’ve been thinking about the concept of home a lot lately.

 Well eventually my restlessness, along with the interminable Montana winters, started wearing us both thin.
 When it’s time to go; it’s time to go.
 Our journey brought us to the little town of Patagonia, Arizona, 18 miles from the border of Sonora, Mexico, where we’ve lived for the past nine years.
 And for the first time in a very long time, I feel like I’m at home.

 Patagonia is magical.
 Not everyone who comes here, feels that, but if you do feel it, you know it in your bones.
 And then you stay.
-And so all of us who have landed here over the years, we’re in the same tribe.
+And so all of us who have landed here over the years, we’re in the same collective.
 We all feel that magic.

 So I think for me, feeling at home is finally that combination of being in a place where I feel the magic with other people that feel it too.
 And they may be friends, acquaintances, or I may not even know them, but we all feel that magic of being in this place at this particular point in time.
 However fleeting it may be.